 I suddenly started seeing in my headlamp all these crickets but they weren't making a sound.
-So you have to understand if you're a cricket and you you're not calling then it's like you're betraying your crickethood.
+So you have to understand if you're a cricket, and you're not calling, then it's like you're betraying your crickethood.
 You are not being a proper cricket because crickets call.
 That's what they do, but here were all these crickets and they weren't calling.

 I picked some up and I looked at them to make sure they were the right kind of cricket and they were the right kind of cricket, they just weren't calling.